jjc385/6A/README.md

 Version "B" of lab manuals
 As deployed to some sections in fall 2016

+#### About versions A and B
 Version "A" is more or less the old version (before 2016) of the lab manuals, with slight modifications
 Version "B" is a more radically modified version, starting with Alec and Jared in 2016.